 Some of the Dead Sea Scrolls were hidden in jars which were later found in the excavation of Qumran.
 This type of pottery is unknown elsewhere: since it was found in the caves where the scrolls were hidden, and in the Qumran ruins, many believe it is conclusive proof that the scrolls were written in Qumran.

-Dead Sea Scrolls - The Scrolls date from around 250 B.C. to 68 A.D. and were written in Hebrew, Aramaic and Greek; they contain Biblical and apocryphal works, prayers and legal texts and sectarian documents.
-This priceless collection of ancient manuscripts is invaluable to our understanding of the history of Judaism, the development of the Hebrew Bible, and the beginnings of Christianity.
+The Dead Sea Scrolls have been called the greatest manuscript find of all time.
+Discovered between 1947 and 1956, the Dead Sea Scrolls comprise some 800 documents but in many tens of thousands of fragments.
+The Scrolls date from around 250 B.C. to 68 A.D. and were written in Hebrew, Aramaic and Greek; they contain Biblical and apocryphal works, prayers and legal texts and sectarian documents.

 The Dead sea Scrolls.
 Between 1947 and 1956 Qumran has been the most important archaeological site of the world .
 In this period a collection of 972 ancient texts in 11 different caves has been found.
 The majority of them are made of parchment or papyrus, mainly written in Hebrew and Aramaic and few in Greek. http://paolo-deadseascrolls.blogspot.com/2011/06/final-report.html